GDRead3/wordup/README.md

 # Motivation

 I want to make a simple but addictive game that inspires curiosity while also offering value to the players.
 Learning while having fun is the best way to learn!
+This is also my first solo project using this language and i am still learning the platform.
+I want to expand this app also so I can expand my full-stack development knoiwledge.

 ## Features